jh3nd3rs0n/jargyle/README.md

         socks5.onBind.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
             The timeout in milliseconds on relaying no data (default is 60000)

+        socks5.onBind.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.prepareServerFacingSocket=true|false
             The boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect) (default is false)